LewisIsWorking/PathWarsWiki/Writerside/topics/Arc-8-Untangle-the-past.md

 The rest of the day is downtime.

 > Decebal is created.
->> - All of the dragon knight acolytes lose some of their souls (level reduced).
+>> - All the dragon knight acolytes lose some of their souls (level reduced).
 >> - Name: Decebal.

 Tammerhawk tells that Viole that the runes on their back is a ritual.